divyat10/Air-fare-prediction-system/README.md

 # Flight-Fare-Prediction
 ![Scraped](https://img.shields.io/badge/Dataset-Web_sraping-blue.svg) ![Python 3.10](https://img.shields.io/badge/Python-3.10-brightgreen.svg) ![Scikit-learn](https://img.shields.io/badge/Library-Scikit_Learn-orange.svg) ![Flask](https://img.shields.io/badge/Framework-Flask-black.svg)

-> A Flight price prediction application that predicts fares of flights for a particular date based on various parameters like Source, Destination, Stops & Airline.
-Data used in this project is scraped from an online ticket booking website 'Ease my Trip' using a Python module name BeautifulSoup.
-The dataset goes through Data Cleaning, Data Wrangling, and Exploratory Data Analysis which gives insights about the data and later uses Machine Learning techniques to train the data for prediction.
-It is a regression problem that is solved using RandomForestRegressor ML Algorithm which generates accurate results for price prediction.
-A web application is created using Flask through which users can interact and get accurate predictions of flight fares.
+>A flight price prediction application is developed to estimate airfare for a specific date based on various factors such as source, destination, number of stops, and airline.
+This project utilizes a Kaggle dataset, which undergoes data cleaning, wrangling, and exploratory data analysis to derive valuable insights.
+Machine learning techniques are then applied to train the model for price prediction.
+The problem is approached as a regression task, with the RandomForestRegressor algorithm providing accurate fare estimates.
+A Flask-based web application enables users to interact with the system and obtain precise flight fare predictions.

+## Features:

+-Departure and arrival dates.
+-Source (Four destinations selected for this project).
+-Destination (Four destinations selected for this project).
+-Total number of stops.
+-Selected airlines
+-Price (Target variable)

 ## Models with their Accuracy of Prediction